OceanographyforEveryone/OpenCTD/README.md

 ### 3.0 Bill of Materials

 Almost all of the necessary parts can be found through Amazon or Sparkfun.
 Visit our [Parts Depot](http://oceanographyforeveryone.com/depot.html) for a list of Amazon-sourceable parts.

+**Please be aware: Part availability varies from month to month, and some components may become permanently unavailble or listed under a new manutfacturer and product name.
+We do our best to keep the bill of material up to date, If you find any discrepancies, please email us**

 Additional components, like a pre-fabricated [pressure sensor module] (https://www.sparkfun.com/products/12909), [LiPo batteries] (https://www.sparkfun.com/products/8483), [SMD boards] (https://www.sparkfun.com/products/13655), and the [qDuino Mini] (https://www.sparkfun.com/products/13614) can be found at Sparkfun.
 The MS5803-14BA pressure sensor previously needed to be special ordered from a parts supplier, but [SparkFun] (https://www.sparkfun.com/products/12909) has a (much more expensive) commercial 14-bar unit using the same sensor.